johnno1962/injectionforxcode/README.md

 ### Storyboard Injection currently working

-When editing the storyboard of the currently displayed view controller you can inject it to experiement with colors and layout and it will reload with the following methods being called:
+When editing the storyboard of the currently displayed view controller you can inject it to experiment with colors and layout and it will reload with the following methods being called:

 ```objc